 At Ballenberg, you can observe people recreating the practices used by Swiss people during the past centuries.
 Here is a list of some of the culinary demonstrations at the museum.
 In advance of your visit, take a look at the online agenda, which provides the time and location of these demonstrations.

 Along with the restaurants, you can also purchase food products like bread, jam and salami at the Home-made shop or fresh vegetables grown on the museum grounds at Ballenberg’s West Entrance.
-In addition, you can learn about and sample Swiss chocolate at the Chocolaterie du Ballenberg.

 The Bread-Making Trail